 The Pavilion Beach Club

-The Pavilion Beach Club is a 3 acre beach club for Christophe Harbour, a 2,500 acre luxury resort development located on the southeast peninsula of St. Kitts, an island with terrain often compared to that of the South Pacific.
-The design was driven by the ambition to create a sheltered place of leisure and relaxation […] … Read More
+The Pavilion Beach Club is a 3-acre beach club for Christophe Harbour, a 2,500 acre luxury resort development located on the southeast peninsula of St. Kitts, an island with terrain often compared to that of the South Pacific.
+The design was driven by the ambition to create a sheltered place of leisure and relaxation that […] … Read More